 For brokers that are looking to help their clients make sure they have the most competitive pricing and pharmacy arrangement, the first thing to do is to do something.
 A lot of times when speaking to consultants, the system is not going to fix itself.
 It’s going to take action on your part as a consultant.
 The first step is to become part of the process.
 Now, where are you going to go?
 You have different choices.
 One way to look at it is your current arrangement likely needs to be marketed.

-For us, at RxBenefits, we’re going to say that we can provide a full pharmacy benefits analysis for you if you provide us with a claims file.
+At RxBenefits, we can provide a full pharmacy benefits analysis for you if you provide us with a claims file.
 That will both give you an idea of exactly where you are currently and what your current arrangement’s performing at, and secondarily it will give you an idea of where you could be at the top of the market.
 You can use that to push your current arrangement to where you need them to be and also give options to your clients, to put them in a situation that’s most likely much more beneficial to them.

-To learn more about how to harness the power of aggregate purchasing and analytics to elevate your clients’ pharmacy benefit plans, check out our Definitive Guide to Optimizing Pharmacy Benefits e-book.
+To learn more about how to harness the power of aggregate purchasing and analytics to elevate your clients’ pharmacy benefit plans, check out our Definitive Guide to Optimizing Pharmacy Benefits.